savonije/DVD-Collector/README.md

 ### 2. Firebase Setup

 To store your data, you’ll need to configure a Firebase database.
 Ensure you have a Firebase project set up and add your credentials to the `.env` file.
+Also setup the `.firebaserc` with the correct database.

 #### Firebase Hosting